rust-lang/book/nostarch/introduction.md

 Rust is proving to be a productive tool for collaborating among large teams of developers with varying levels of systems programming knowledge.
-Low-level code is prone to a variety of subtle bugs, which in most other languages can be caught only through extensive testing and careful code review by experienced developers.
+Low-level code is prone to various subtle bugs, which in most other languages can be caught only through extensive testing and careful code review by experienced developers.
 In Rust, the compiler plays a gatekeeper role by refusing to compile code with these elusive bugs, including concurrency bugs.
 By working